 Depending on the type of property you are purchasing, there may be additional ordinances or rules which impact its use.
 For instance, condominiums typically have homeowners’ associations with rules and regulations impacting how you can use the property.
 As your Michigan purchase agreement attorneys, we will research the association’s covenant (contract) and will outline with you how the purchase of the property may be impacted by its rules.
 If you are buying a condo, contact us today to ensure you are comfortable with the association’s rules and how they will impact you as an owner.

 Even if a document has already been drawn up for a piece of property you are buying or selling, our attorneys are skilled in reviewing every real estate agreements.
 Our team will review all documentation to ensure you will not have any unforeseen problems with the purchase or sale of the property.
-There are a lot of issues a real estate agent is not able to handle for you, so it is important to have the knowledge of an experienced real estate lawyer to help with your transaction.
+There are a lot of issues a real estate agent is not able to handle for you, so it is important to have the knowledge of an experienced lawyer to help with your transaction.

 Contact Us Today for Advice Regarding Your Purchase Agreement in Michigan